 Bob has continued to act unusually.
 He has also started to exhibit compulsive behaviors.
 For example, he wipes down the countertops frequently although Mary insists that they are clean.
 He started eating a lot more than usual and has put on a bit of weight.

-Bob has become forgetful, and even forgot that their daughter was coming to visit last week.
+Bob has become forgetful and even forgot that their daughter was coming to visit last week.
 He has trouble following long conversations and has stopped doing his daily crossword puzzles.

-RELATED CONTENT: Communicating with Seniors who Have Dementia
+RELATED CONTENT: Communicating with Seniors Who Have Dementia

 Late Stage